razizhang/Demand-Prediction/README.md

 # Demand Prediction

-Predict the number of trip demand using 3D-CNN.
+Predict the trip demand using 3D-CNN, GRU and ResNet.